 The grade of DG is regulated by the university’s drop policy (see section on “Dropping a Course”).

 Non-semester-based courses that are in progress but not completed by the end of a term will be noted on the transcript by PR.
 Official grades for such courses will appear on the transcript for the term when completed.

 Mid-Semester and Semester Grade Reports.
 At the close of each semester and each summer term, final course grades are available on raiderlink.ttu.edu (MyTech).
-Instructors of record are to post mid-semester grade reports for freshmen, student athletes, and students with an institutional GPA below 2.0.
-After mid-term grades are posted between the 34th and 40th class days, students can view the grades on Raiderlink (MyTech).
+Instructors of record are to post mid-semester grade reports for first-year, student athletes, and students with an institutional GPA below 2.0.
+Once mid-term grades are posted, students can view the grades on Raiderlink (MyTech).

 Grade Points.
 The grades of A, B, C, and D carry with them grade points of 4, 3, 2, and 1, respectively, for each semester hour of credit value of the course in which the grade is received.
 All other grades have no assigned grade points.

 Grade Point Averages.
 Only courses taken and grades received at Texas Tech University are used in calculating grade point averages.
 The current grade point average is determined by dividing the total number of grade points acquired during that semester by the total number of semester hours of all courses in which the student was registered in that semester, exclusive of courses in which grades such as DG, I, P, CR, and PR are received.
 In the same manner, the grade point average is obtained by dividing the total number of grade points earned in all courses for which the student has registered at this university, including hours for an F, by the total number of semester hours.